-The Department of Health requires students to have a medical examination in years 1, 5 and 9.
+The Department of Health requires students to have a medical examination in Years 5, 9, 13 and for all new students.
 This is carried out by the school doctor and is a basic, non invasive procedure.
-You will be notified prior to the medical examination you will and receive a report and advice once it has occurred.
+You will be notified prior to the medical examination and will receive a report and advice once it has occurred.
 You have the choice to have your child excluded if you wish.

-Every effort should be made to have your child’s vaccinations up to date prior to them starting at Wellington International.
-The Department of Health requires that you submit a copy of your child’s vaccination record to the school nurse.
-This will be checked against the U.A.E. immunization schedule and you will be advised of outstanding vaccines.
-Students are not vaccinated at Wellington International, this should be done privately.
+Every effort should be made to have your child’s vaccinations up to date prior to them starting at GEMS Wellington International School.
+Dubai Health Authority requires that you submit a copy of your child’s vaccination record to the school nurse.
+This will be checked against the UAE immunization schedule and you will be advised of outstanding vaccines.
+Students are not vaccinated at GEMS Wellington International School, this should be done privately.

 Skin cancer is a serious concern, especially in Dubai where the sun shines almost everyday.
 Also, heat exhaustion is potential problem and steps must be taken to prevent it.

-It is compulsory for students to wear a hat outside and we enforce a ‘no hat no play’ policy.
+It is compulsory for students to wear a hat outside and we enforce a ‘no hat - no play’ policy.
 The legionnaire style Wellington hat is recommended as it protects the ears and the back of the neck.
-(Available from Zaks in white or house colours.)
+(Available from Threads in white or house colours.)

-We encourage you to apply a factor 30+ sunscreen lotion to your child’s skin before school, especially on P.E. days and for school outings.
+We encourage you to apply a factor 30+ sunscreen lotion to your child’s skin before school, especially on Physical Education days and for school outings.
 Older students can carry a tub of sunscreen in their school bags to apply as needed.

 Students are encouraged to drink water regularly at school and drinking water is available at numerous points around the school.
-During the warmer months, students are encouraged to remain in shaded areas and not to run around a lot to prevent their bodies from over heating and dehydrating.
+During the warmer months, students are encouraged to remain in shaded areas and not to run around outside to prevent their bodies from over heating and dehydrating.